idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 ### CI/CD

 Wherever possible, we prefer to use CI tools to automate builds and deployments.
-For larger builds, we usually recommend that clients use their own accounts, to ensure seamless deployments in the future, if not being maintained by us. idfive maintains a [buddy](https://buddy.works/) which we utilize for builds and maintenance for those with retainers.
+For larger builds, we usually recommend that clients use their own accounts, to ensure seamless deployments in the future, if not being maintained by us. idfive maintains a [buddy](https://buddy.works/) account which we utilize for builds and maintenance for those with retainers.

 We commonly use CI to do the following: